pcarbo/varbvs/README.md

 log-likelihood).
 This function implements the "inner loop" in the *Bayesian Analysis* paper.

-+ **varbvsbin** in MATLAB or **varbvsbinoptimize** in R is the same as function **varbvs**/**varbvsoptimize**, except that it is meant for logistic regression instead of linear regression.
++ **varbvsbin** in MATLAB or **varbvsbinoptimize** in R is analogous to **varbvs** or **varbvsoptimize**, except that it is meant for logistic regression instead of linear regression.
 This is useful for modeling a binary-valued outcome such as disease status in a case-control study.

-+ **varsimbvs** demonstrates how to run the full variational inference procedure for Bayesian variable selection in linear regression, in which we fit both the regression coefficients and the hyperparameters to the data.
++ **varsimbvs** (MATLAB and R) demonstrates how to run the full variational inference procedure for Bayesian variable selection in linear regression, in which we fit both the regression coefficients and the hyperparameters to the data.
 It runs both the "inner" and "outer" loops of the inference algorithm, where the inner loop executes the coordinate ascent updates for a given value of the hyperparameters, and the outer loop runs importance sampling to estimate the posterior of the hyperparameters.
 This is precisely the variational inference procedure used in the two simulation studies presented in the *Bayesian Analysis* paper.
 This function assumes specific choices for priors on the hyperparameters, as described in the paper and in the comments at the top of the file.

 ###Who